 Pete is an interdisciplinary scientist who studies socio-environmental systems.
 In particular, he is interested in understanding how governance interventions affect synergies and trade-offs between environmental, economic, and social outcomes in agricultural and tropical forest landscapes.
 He works mainly in Brazil and the US but also with partners in Indonesia, Mozambique and elsewhere.
 His CV is available here.

-Rayna will begin her PhD in the Environmental Studies Program in Fall 2017.
+Rayna began her PhD in the Environmental Studies Program in Fall 2017.
 She will intends to study tropical forests and forest livelihoods, combining remotely-sensed satellite imagery of forest cover with household-level surveys that describe the livelihood strategies of forest-dependent people.

 Ashley is pursuing a dual MS/MBA degree program with ENVS and the Business School.
 Her research interests are inspired by a desire to see a shift in thinking within economics and traditional environmentalism.
 She would like to contribute to a movement that emphasizes the roles that governments and businesses play in ecosystem sustainability.
 Her research will focus on economic incentives, policies, and businesses that seek financial success through positive environmental outcomes.

 Sulley is a faithful group member, and likes to collaborate with anyone who will pet him.
 He is particularly interested in the topic of food.

 Madeline graduated with a double major in Ecology and Evolutionary Biology (EBIO) and Environmental Studies (ENVS), as well as a Public Health Certificate, in May 2017.
 Her Honors Thesis examined the efficacy of insect-based animal feed as an alternative to conventional (soy- and fishmeal-based) feeds.
 Madeline is interested in pursuing a career that helps fight against climate injustices and that creates sustainable ways to adapt to a changing world.
 Her CV is available here.